-Far more troubling than the prospect of international developments possibly lowering natural gas prices in importing countries, U.S. LNG exports will raise domestic prices as they lower foreign prices, bringing international prices to a new equilibrium.
-NERA acknowledges that domestic and international natural gas prices will tend to converge toward a global LNG price, just as they have for global oil prices, 50 but the NERA Study assumes that Henry Hub prices will always remain lower than prices in consuming nations.
-51 It is unclear, however, how domestic prices will avoid total convergence and remain lower than international prices without DOE imposed limits on exports.
-Without a DOE imposed limit, domestic and foreign natural gas commodity prices will converge, squandering the current opportunity to foster renewed U.S. manufacturing through competitive natural gas, energy, and processed materials costs.
+Far more troubling than the prospect of international developments possibly lowering natural gas prices in importing countries or a boom and bust cycle in the development of LNG export facilities, is that fact that as the U.S. exports LNG, those exports will raise domestic prices as they lower foreign prices, bringing international prices to a new equilibrium.
+NERA acknowledges that domestic and international natural gas prices will tend to converge toward a global LNG price, just as they have for global oil prices, but the NERA Study assumes that